Marine Microbial Biogeochemistry

 What is it about?

-For the bare eyes they invisible, but with the aid of microscopy and special staining techniques it is possible to visualize microbes that are in the size range of around one micrometer and smaller.
+For the bare eyes they are invisible, but with the aid of microscopy and special staining techniques it is possible to visualize microbes that are in the size range of around one micrometer and smaller.

 Microbes are ubiquitous and more than one million are typically counted in one cubic centimeter of seawater.
 Because the global ocean covers 71% of the earth’s surface, microbes are particularly numerous in this ecosystem.
 Added to their abundance, the capability to transform dissolved organic carbon into living biomass and carbon dioxide, microbes are an extremely important biological component in the ocean.